hyrise/tpch_paper/README.md

 Hyrise can be retrieved from [Github](https://github.com/hyrise/hyrise).
 Our [Step-by-Step Guide](https://github.com/hyrise/hyrise/wiki/Step-by-Step-Guide) will take you through the steps needed to set up Hyrise, starting the console, or running the TPC-H benchmark.

-The patch files in this repository are based on the `mrks/tpch_paper` branch.
-For better reproducibility, that branch will not be updated with more recent Hyrise developments.
+The patch files in this repository are based on the `paper/tpch` tag.
+For better reproducibility, that tag will not be updated with more recent Hyrise developments.
 To use Hyrise beyond the experiments presented here, please use the current `master` branch.

 To execute a benchmark as presented in the paper, first generate baseline results using